bradleyboehmke/bradleyboehmke/_posts/2016-01-18-scraping-via-apis.md

 An [application-programming interface (API)](https://en.wikipedia.org/wiki/Application_programming_interface) in a nutshell is a method of communication between software programs.
 APIs allow programs to interact and use each other's functions by acting as a middle man.
 Why is this useful?
 Lets say you want to pull weather data from the [NOAA](http://www.ncdc.noaa.gov/cdo-web/webservices).
 You have a few options:

 - You could query the data and download the spreadsheet or manually cut-n-paste the desired data and then import into R. Doesn't get you any coolness points.
-- You could use some webscraping techniques previously covered [LINK HERE] to parse the desired data.
+- You could use some webscraping techniques previously covered [here](http://bradleyboehmke.github.io/2015/12/scraping-tabular-and-excel-files-stored-online.html), [here](http://bradleyboehmke.github.io/2015/12/scraping-html-text.html), and [here](http://bradleyboehmke.github.io/2015/12/scraping-html-tables.html) to parse the desired data.
 Golf clap.
 The downfall of this strategy is if NOAA changes their website structure down the road your code will need to be adjusted.
 - Or, you can use the [`rnoaa`](https://ropensci.org/tutorials/rnoaa_tutorial.html) package which allows you to send specific instructions to the NOAA API via R, the API will then perform the action requested and return the desired information.
 The benefit of this strategy is if the NOAA changes its website structure it won't impact the API data retreival structure which means no impact to your code.
 Standing ovation!

 Consequently, APIs provide consistency in data retrieval processes which can be essential for recurring analyses.
 Luckily, the use of APIs by organizations that collect data are [growing exponentially](http://www.programmableweb.com/api-research).
 This is great for you and I as more and more data continues to be at our finger tips.